Girl Made of Stars

-Girl Made of Stars is a 2018 Young adult fiction novel by Ashley Herring Blake that was published May 15, 2018 by Houghton Mifflin Harcourt.
+Girl Made of Stars is a 2018 young adult fiction novel by Ashley Herring Blake that was published May 15, 2018 by Houghton Mifflin Harcourt.
 Girl Made of Stars is Blake's fourth novel.
-The novel focus on Mara, a student from Pebblebrook high school, who finds herself in a tense situation after her twin brother, Owen, is accused of sexual assault by his girlfriend, Hannah.
+The novel focus on Mara, a student from Pebblebrook High School, who finds herself in a tense situation after her twin brother, Owen, is accused of sexual assault by his girlfriend, Hannah.
 Consequently, Mara's relationship with her brother deteriorates as she does not know who she should believe in this situation.
 In addition, Mara is crestfallen after splitting up with her long time girlfriend, Charlie, and attempts to reconcile with her after she broke up with her.

 Upon release, Girl Made of Stars was positively received by critics.
 They praised the novel for the difficult themes that Blake tackles such as gender identity and the liveliness of both primary and secondary characters.
 Critics took exception to the amount of topics that Blake covered in her novel, arguing that the confluence of so many themes hurt the overall structure of the novel.
 In 2019, Blake's novel was included on the Amelia Bloomer book list, an annual list compiled by the American Library Association to recognize books aimed at teenagers that contain strong female characters and feminist messages.
-In the same year, Girl made of Stars was nominated in the LGBTQ Children's/Young Adult category at the 31st Lambda Literary Awards.
+In the same year, Girl Made of Stars was nominated in the LGBTQ Children's and Young Adult Literature category at the 31st Lambda Literary Awards.